yannickjemmely/Mida/README.md

 </p>
 <br>

-MidaFX is an open source framework designed to operate in financial markets like stocks, forex, crypto or commodities.
+MidaFX is an open source framework designed for trading in financial markets like stocks, forex, crypto or commodities.

 Through MidaFX you can:
-- Operate in any supported market and manage portfolios in real time;
+- Trade in any supported market;
-- Execute, test and automate investment and trading strategies by implementing custom expert advisors;
+- Execute and automate investment and trading strategies by creating custom expert advisors;
 - Analyze markets and prices movements through dedicated analysis interfaces;
 - Backtest and access time series covering the last decades.

-## Supported Brokers
-At this time the following brokers are supported through official and unofficial integrations.

-- BDSwiss
-- Mida Playground

-In case your broker is not supported and you want to operate with it through MidaFX, you have to integrate it.
-This is a free and open source project and contributions are part of it, to integrate a broker you can refer to [BROKER_INTEGRATION_API.md](docs/BROKER_INTEGRATION_API.md) or create an issue.

 ## Installation
 ```console